 Once you’ve identified a story (or stories) with that emotional impact, it’s time to start the production process.
 Here are some “dos” and “don’ts” we bear in mind when it comes to nurturing the emotional impact throughout the video production process.

 The person asking the questions during a video interview plays an integral, invaluable role in setting the tone for an authentically emotional video project.
 It’s very normal for those being interviewed to feel nervous, especially if they haven’t spoken in front of a camera before.
 Make sure your video producer, or whoever you’re asking to lead the interview, is an empathetic soul who will make your interview subject feel heard, safe, and understood.

 2. During the Interview, Establish Trust and Use Warm-Up Questions

 Even seasoned professionals can take a few moments to feel comfortable.
-Start with questions to warm people up, taking the time to have a conversation and get to know one another.
+Start with questions to warm people up, take the time to have a conversation and get to know one another.
 If your video is dealing with sensitive topics, make sure you let the conversation guide which questions come next, and when needed, give emotional moments space to breathe.
-If necessary, remind people that their story will be helpful for others to hear.
+If necessary, remind people that their stories will be helpful for others to hear.
 Be grateful for their sharing.

 3. Avoid Making a Commercial